 When you take out a personal loan, you add to the amount of debt you owe.
-This may ding your credit score if the new loan has a high balance and if you have other high balances on other credit accounts.
-Since your debt-to-available credit ratio makes up a good chunk of your FICO credit score, paying down the amount you owe can help to boost your score over time.
+This may impact your credit score if the new loan has a high balance and if you have other high balances on other credit accounts.
+Since your debt-to-available-credit ratio makes up a good chunk of your FICO credit score, paying down the amount you owe can help to boost your score over time.

 If your payment on your personal loan is 30 days or more past due, your lender will likely report that to the credit reporting bureaus, which could significantly lower your credit score.
 That late payment could also stay on your credit report for seven or more years.
 Setting up some simple strategies can help you stay on top of loan payments.

-Paying Off a Loan Can Impact Your Credit History
+Paying Off a Loan May Impact Your Credit Score

 Check Your Avant Loan Options